 Both ‘x’ and ‘divide’ are Sheeran’s two biggest-selling albums, and both have firm places on the all-time top sellers top 50.
 Considering the pop charts have been running for almost 70 years, that’s nothing short of incredible.

-Ed Sheeran is an MBE – receiving the accolade in 2017 through the Queen’s Birthday Honours – just six years after launching his first album.
+Ed Sheeran is an MBE – receiving the accolade in 2017 through the Queen’s Birthday Honors – just six years after launching his first album.

 Sheeran is perhaps just as well known for his quirky tattoos – one is simply the word ‘prince’, which he got thanks to his love of classic 90s TV show ‘The Fresh Prince of Bel Air’!
 He’s also got a part of Van Gogh’s ‘Starry Night’ tattooed.

-Do you have any interesting or fun facts about Ed Sheeran that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Ed Sheeran?
+Share them in the comments below!